Last December Josh Hinds’ dad Gary became ill with what he thought was a common cold.

 Inspired by his dad’s fight-for-life, Josh set about trying to raise awareness about sepsis and to raise money for both The UK Sepsis Trust and Barnsley Hospital Charity to recognise the care his dad received while he was a patient there.
-He has also nominated Barnsley Hospital’s ICU for the care his dad has received.

 “I think it’s important to raise awareness about sepsis,” said Josh.

-“If people know what symptoms to look for, sepsis will get recognised earlier and that person stands a stronger chance of survival.”
+“I think if people know what symptoms to look for, sepsis will get recognised earlier and that person stands a stronger chance of survival.”